A case study in market entry strategy

 5. Chagee 2024 Annual Report (via MarketScreener), net margin data.

-6. 36Kr company profile, SKU volume/automation claims.
+6. 36Kr company profile, SKU volume/automation claims (company-reported figures).

 7. 36Kr, same-store GMV analysis: ¥574K→¥378K sequence, Dec 2025.